crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 the companion implementation.
 This C11 requirement may be fail-safe for most use cases, but can actually be slightly inefficient in this case.

-It is worth nothing that the CAS at `'L213` should be strong.
+It is worth noting that the CAS at `'L213` should be strong.
 Otherwise, a similar execution to the one above is possible, where the CAS at `'L213` reads `top = 0` and then spuriously fails.